odoo-dev/odoo/doc/howtos/rdtraining/11_constraints.rst

 Part 11: Constraints
 ====================

-The :ref:`previous chapter <howto/rdtraining/10_actions>` introduced the possibility to add some business logic to our model.
-We can now link buttons to business code.
-But how can we prevent users from entering incorrect data?
-For example, in our real estate module, nothing prevents the user to set a negative expected price.
+The :ref:`previous chapter <howto/rdtraining/10_actions>` introduced the ability to add some business logic to our model.
+We can now link buttons to business code, but how can we prevent users from entering incorrect data?
+For example, in our real estate module nothing prevents users from setting a negative expected price.

 Odoo provides two ways to set up automatically verified invariants:
 :func:`Python constraints <odoo.api.constrains>` and